 If I were Steve Jobs, I’d not be getting much sleep lately, because no matter what Apple does with an iPhone, some people are bound to be disappointed.
 Cell phones are as uniquely personal items to most people, just like MP3 players, and Apple didn’t build its iPod line overnight: It took the company several years to flesh out a line of iPods that suited a wide variety of consumers, from people looking for

-to those who wanted
+maximum capacity to those who wanted

 The same is true with cell phones—some people want slim, sleek-looking devices that offer limited multimedia or connectivity functionality, but look and sound great as phones.
 Others, like me, prefer a BlackBerry-like device, with a big screen and full keyboard.
 Others are interested in devices like the Motorola Rokr or the LG Chocolate—phones that can double as a stylish and functional music player.
 Others want a device that plays lots of games.

 In my straw poll of the people I think are most likely to be interested in an iPhone—avid iPod and Mac users alike—I suspect that nothing less than as well-developed a product line as the iPod would make the bulk of them happy.
 So no matter what Apple does with an iPhone—presuming it does anything, that is—some people are bound to walk away from any potential Apple announcement in this space feeling disappointed.

 I listen to the conference calls Apple has with financial analysts every quarter.
 For the most part, I don’t find the Wall Street analysts to be any more insightful or knowledgeable than anyone else who follows Apple news.
 From some of the clunkers I’ve heard analysts ask Apple’s CFOs over the years, I’m willing to bet that they’re not privy to any inside information not available to the rest of us mere mortals.
 But because these analysts considered financial and market experts, stockbrokers, day traders and others consider their advice to be sage wisdom.